What is Energy Deregulation?

 The FERC and energy deregulation

-Even with higher prices, many utility companies were unable to afford the costs from building their new power plants.
+Even with higher prices, many utility companies were unable to afford to build new power plants.
 Many teetered on the verge of bankruptcy, while others asked NERC regulators to approve even higher price hikes.
-It became apparent that the energy system was again in crisis, this time thanks to the very regulatory actions designed to monitor it.
+It became apparent that the energy system was again in crisis, this time thanks to the very regulatory actions designed to strengthen it.

-In deregulated energy states, the utility companies continue to own the delivery infrastructure, but energy users can now make their own energy choices by selecting which provider generates or purchases the energy delivered to them.
-This allows individuals to select the energy plan that’s best suited for their needs.
+In deregulated states, the utility companies continue to own the delivery infrastructure.
+The difference is now energy users can have energy choices with the ability to select a retail energy provider that best fits their needs and budgets.

 - Power to choose.
-Deregulation allows energy users to choose where their energy comes from, and allows them to choose plans that are best for them.
+Deregulation allows energy users to choose their energy supplier and the specific plan that is best for them.

-- Increased competition and better service.
-Deregulation promotes competition among energy firms, and motivates providers to offer excellent service to their customers.
+- Competition and better service.
+Competition among energy suppliers is the motivation to offer creative options and excellent service to their customers.

 - New and enhanced services.
-By diversifying, competitive energy suppliers often offer additional services and benefits to their energy users that would otherwise have been unavailable.
+By diversifying, competitive energy suppliers can offer additional services and benefits to their energy users that would otherwise have been unavailable.

 - Texas